Debt Consolidation Loans for Bad Credit: How to Qualify in 2026

 Secured loans offer several benefits for borrowers with credit challenges:

-• Lower interest rates: Collateral reduces the lender's risk, potentially saving thousands in interest
+• Lower interest rates: Collateral reduces the lender's risk, potentially trimming the APR by 5-10 percentage points

 • Easier approval: Bad credit matters less when the lender has asset backing